-- In 2021, our subsidiary Calyxt granted stock options, restricted stock unit and performance stock unit in Calyxt representing as of December 31, 2021 a 4.6% interest of that subsidiary if fully exercised to a group of its employees, directors, executive officers and consultants.
-The compensation expense for 2021 amounted to \$1.6 million (see Note 16). - In 2020, our subsidiary Calyxt granted stock options, restricted stock unit and performance stock unit in Calyxt representing as of December 31, 2020 a 2.7% interest of that subsidiary if fully exercised to a group of its employees, directors, executive officers and consultants.
-The compensation expense for 2020 amounted to \$6.7 million (see Note 16). - In 2019, our subsidiary Calyxt granted stock options, restricted stock unit and performance stock unit in Calyxt representing as of December 31, 2019 a 6.1% interest of that subsidiary if fully exercised to a group of its employees, directors, executive officers and consultants.
-The compensation expense for 2019 amounted to \$4.4 million (see Note 16).
+- In 2022, our subsidiary Calyxt granted stock options, restricted stock unit and performance stock unit in Calyxt representing as of December 31, 2022 a 6.6% interest of that subsidiary if fully exercised to a group of its employees, directors, executive officers and consultants.
+The compensation expense for 2022, which is included in the result from discontinued operations in the statements of consolidated operations, amounted to \$4.1 million (see Note 17). - In 2021, our subsidiary Calyxt granted stock options, restricted stock unit and performance stock unit in Calyxt representing as of December 31, 2021 a 4.6% interest of that subsidiary if fully exercised to a group of its employees, directors, executive officers and consultants.
+The compensation expense for 2021, which is included in the result from discontinued operations in the statements of consolidated operations, amounted to \$1.6 million (see Note 17). - In 2020, our subsidiary Calyxt granted stock options, restricted stock unit and performance stock unit in Calyxt representing as of December 31, 2020 a 2.7% interest of that subsidiary if fully exercised to a group of its employees, directors, executive officers and consultants.
+The compensation expense for 2020, which is included in the result from discontinued operations in the statements of consolidated operations, amounted to \$6.7 million (see Note 17).

-15.3 Non-controlling interests
+16.3 Non-controlling interests